vladutbutnaru/java-phonecom-sdk/docs/ExtensionsApi.md

 <a name="listAccountExtensions"></a>
 # **listAccountExtensions**
-> ListExtensionsFull listAccountExtensions(accountId, filtersId, filtersExtension, filtersName, sortId, sortExtension, sortName, limit, offset, fields)
+> ListExtensions listAccountExtensions(accountId, filtersId, filtersExtension, filtersName, sortId, sortExtension, sortName, limit, offset, fields)

 Get a list of extensions visible to the authenticated user or client